-All of GrainCorp's Non-executive Directors are deemed independent.
-The Board Charter details the criteria used to assess whether a Director has a relationship with GrainCorp, which could, or could be perceived to, impede independent decision making.
+For the year ended 30 September 2019, all of GrainCorp's Non-executive Directors are considered by the Board to be independent.
+The Board Charter details the criteria to be used to assess whether a Director has a relationship with GrainCorp, which could, or could be perceived to, impede independent decision making.

-All Directors are required to notify the Chairman and Company Secretary of their interests and other appointments as well as any changes to these.
+All Directors are required to notify the Chairman and Company Secretary of their interests and other appointments as they arise.